stealth35/WdCore/README.md

 WdCore
 ======

-WdCore is a high-performance PHP framework.
+WdCore is a high-performance object-oriented framework for PHP.